bschwede/linkenhancer/README.md

 If nothing else applies, the link points to the startpage of the manual.

-On this module **admin page** it is possible to import routes registered in webtrees on demand.
+On the **admin page** of this module it is possible to import routes registered in webtrees on demand.
 This make it easier to cover individual custom module configurations.
 Further more you can import and export data in csv format in order to make changes more convenient.
 You can define the separator and for import the character encoding (on export it is always utf-8).
 You can see at a glance how many data rows are stored in the table and how many of them have an url assigned.
 ![admin page data table](resources/img/screenshot_admin-page-data-table.png)